rust-lang/leadership-council/roles/council-representative.md

 ## Time Budget

-- 2-5 hours per week
+- 2-5 hours per week typically
+  - Sometimes more time can be needed, even up to 20 hours a week.

 ## Tasks / Activities / Responsibilities